Dear John Fluevog yellow-round toe-perfection-in-a-boot-boots I saw up in Vancouver last week,

 We are, however, doing this.
 And we have both agreed that we are just going to do our best.
 Prepare ourselves as best as we possibly can in the next five months.
 Whatever result that means, we will just have to wait and find out.

+So there you have it.
+A goal has been born.
+A really, really, really sucky, hard goal.
+But I must say...
 IF I can do this...
 IF I am able to awaken the discipline that I know has GOT to be chillin' somewhere inside me & really, really do this, I will be beyond proud of myself.
 And that seems worth trying for.

 For the past few days B & I have been running.
 I am ashamed to call it running, since it's such a short distance at the moment, but it is, in fact, the act of running that is taking place.
 And as I was running tonight (alone, since B was about 1/4 mile ahead of me), I suddenly felt excited- (yes, I was running and feeling excited simultaneously).
 I suddenly felt like this was going to be a really good thing.
 For two 'lounging experts', as I'd like to call us, B & I are not incredibly active.
 I work out, but I never run.
-So for a couple of NON
+So for a couple of NON-runners who dislike running to the extent that we do, I have concluded that there could not be a better challenge for us than this.
+There could not be a better way for us to grow closer.
+There could not be a better way for me to whip my body and my mind into shape.
+And there could not be a better way for me to get to know myself, and my limits.

-...Even if I can't move my legs at the moment.
+These conclusions are what will keep me going. ...Even if I can't move my legs at the moment.

 Wish us luck!
 Or at least wish that the race gets canceled.